This post has already been read 11032 times!

 I was just with one of the leading global pharmaceutical company yesterday, and once again I was struck by how quickly the pharmaceutical supply chain is changing.
-I’ve already touched on elements of this before (and a newly released and thorough white paper here), but today I want to describe one of the main underlying causes of this transformation.
+I’ve already touched on elements of this before (and a new report here on Intelligent Control Towers for Pharmaceutical and Medical Device Supply Chains), but today I want to describe one of the main underlying causes of this transformation.

 The rise of OTC and Generics